ToolJet/ToolJet/docs/docs/deployment/ec2.md

    ```
    Read [environment variables reference](/docs/deployment/env-vars)

 8. `TOOLJET_HOST` environment variable determines where you can access the ToolJet client.
-It can either be the public ipv4 address of your machine or a custom domain that you want to use.
+It can either be the public ipv4 address of your instance or a custom domain that you want to use.

    Examples:
    `TOOLJET_HOST=http://12.34.56.78` or